robolectric/robolectric/maven-quick-start.md

 </project>
 {% endhighlight %}

-Note that you need Robolectric and JUnit 4 in 'test' scope, and android, android-test, and maps in 'provided' scope.
+Note that you need Robolectric and JUnit 4 in 'test' scope, and android (and maps if you're using it) in 'provided' scope.

 ### Prepare directory structures
 You'll need the standard <code>AndroidManifest.xml</code> file in your root directory, as well as something like